vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Storage/The-Storage-State-Machine-typ.md

 Storage in the zkProver is designed in such a way that aggregators and verifiers can easily and efficiently interact with stored data.
-This is data that needed for providing zero-knowledge proofs, or verifying state.
+This is data needed for providing zero-knowledge proofs, or verifying state.

 Data is stored in the form of a special Sparse Merkle Tree (SMT), which is a tree that combines the concept of a Merkle Tree and that of a Patricia tree.